xizoo/xizoo/README.md

 ## Hi there 👋
-- Just trying to code to the world
+- Just trying to share my code to the world
 - Education account: xizo13